c0rnch1p/Dummy/readme.md

 The same process is followed when any changes are made to the system source code.
 Dummy files are given the '.txt' extension when named but it can be omitted when updating the arrays.
-The '.txt' extension as well as the 'dummyfiles/' section of the path are being handled from within the mai source file.
+The '.txt' extension as well as the 'dummyfiles/' section of the path are being handled from within the main source file.
 ##
 #### Notes
 ##